fonbnk/docs/liquidity-bridge.md

 </details>

 The system validates the deposit and processes payout.
 Use [Get order](#get-order) to track status until "payout_successful".

+## Crypto-to-Fiat

+The flow is similar for fiat-to-crypto.
+The only difference is that when you confirm the order, you need to provide the transaction hash of the crypto deposit transaction in fieldsToConfirmOrder.

 ## Transfer types explanation